godror/godror/dsn/README.md

 	fmt.Println(P.StringWithPassword())
 	db := sql.OpenDB(godror.NewConnector(P))

-Or if you really want to build it "by hand", user connstr.AppendLogfmt:
+Or if you really want to build it "by hand", use connstr.AppendLogfmt:

     var buf strings.Builder
 	connstr.AppendLogfmt(&buf, "user", "scott")